bisforboman/exjobb/timetable.md

 ### Documentation

 Writing of the final report is interleaved with the other work throughout the entire project.
 Therefore it's shown in the gant schedule as an item for basically every week.
-For this to work smoothly I aim to devote one day of the week to just writing the report.
+For this to work smoothly I aim to devote one day of the week to just documentation and writing the report.

 ### Presentations